 Once you’ve selected your orders to receive, hit ‘Save’ and Sage will take care of the Received and Dispatch process for you!

 How easy is that?!
-Just think of all the time you could save, time you can spend doing more work of course!
+Just think of all the time you could save, and the time you can spend doing more work of course!

 You are now (hopefully) a Sage 200 Drop Shipping master!
 I hope you enjoyed this blog and found it useful.
 If you did like it or even if you didn’t; we appreciate all feedback here at itas… so let us know!